Skip to Content

 However, regardless of age, one of the biggest gray hair mistakes you can make is to scale down your hair care routine.

-Going gray will indeed affect your hair maintenance habits, but it won’t diminish them completely.
+Going gray will indeed affect your hair maintenance habits, but it won’t eliminate the need for them completely.
 A proper hair care regimen is necessary for healthy gray hair.

 So let’s go through some of the most common gray hair mistakes so you can do your best to avoid them.
 We’ll also give you several tips to better prepare for gray hair and how to look your best with your new shade of hair!